-To establish guidelines which describe the investigation of missing persons and making appropriate entries into VCIN and NCIC and to the Residential Education Coordinator (REC) on-call.
+To establish guidelines which describe the investigation of missing persons and making appropriate entries into VCIN and NCIC and to on-call administrative employees.

 Students are encouraged to utilize forms prepared and made available by the University to provide emergency contact information.
 The University will ensure that all students are able to update their contact information when needed.
 These procedures and forms are communicated routinely to students during: new student orientation, residence hall meetings, and the start of fall and spring semesters.
 Notification of this policy is referenced in the annual Campus Security Report and the Longwood University website.